 English at Northbrook is led by Mrs Spence

-At Northbrook Primary Academy, we believe that all aspects of English are a fundamental life skill which develops pupils’ ability to listen, speak, communicate, read and write for a wide range of purposes.
-We aim to give all pupils the opportunity to access quality and challenging texts which develop the children’s understanding of vocabulary, audience and purpose, but most importantly promote a love of both reading and writing.
-At Northbrook we also have a keen focus on Oracy and our curriculum provides pupils with a range of oracy opportunities aimed at supporting them to develop key communication skills and allowing them to 'learn through talk'.
+At Northbrook we also have a keen focus on 0racy and our curriculum provides pupils with a range of oracy opportunities aimed at supporting them to develop key communication skills and allowing them to 'learn through talk'.

-By following the Lancashire English Planning scheme, we aim to ensure that all pupils:
+By following the Lancashire English Planning scheme to guide our text choices in our writing sessions we aim to ensure that all pupils:

 - develop a love of language for language sake and grow an ability to use spoken and written language to communicate effectively.